The external storage systems market in Europe, the Middle East, and Africa (EMEA) is in good stead, with some sectors doing better than others.

 After growing 12.8 percent year-over-year, external storage spending in CEMA recorded double-digit growth for a third consecutive quarter.
 Again, AFA was a major factor with a 50 percent year-on-year increase.
 Hybrid arrays also maintained the positive trend with a considerable share of capacity-driven workloads.

 In Central and Easter Europe (CEE), almost all of the storage markets underwent an increase in value, with channel deals in the public sector and midmarket fuelling this growth.
-The results were more scattered in the Middle East and Africa (MEA), however, projects related to divergence from the region’s oil-fuelled economy supported data centre infrastructure expansion across a number of sectors.
+The results were more scattered in the Middle East and Africa (MEA), however, projects related to divergence from the region's oil-fuelled economy supported data center infrastructure expansion across a number of sectors.